 - Upload a résumé or curriculum vitae

-- Provide transcripts from all universities, colleges or other higher education institutions.
+- Provide unofficial transcripts from all U.S. universities, colleges or other higher education institutions attended.

-All admission requirements must be completed by March 15 of the year in which you are intending to enroll.
+All admission requirements must be completed by the application deadline of the term in which you are intending to enroll.

 Entrance exams, including the GRE General Test, are not required for admission into the DPAS program.

 - Mandatory University Computing and Network Services Fee (per term): $175